jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 I can see remote agents being the way in the future as you scale this process up extensively, but its going to require us to have the next generation of tooling in my opinion.
-With how fast things are moving, this might be 6 months from now though.
+With how fast things are moving, this might be a few months from now though.
 Honestly, I hope as an industry we focus on the "native" experience with keybinds and management systems optimized for the absolute power user.
 We'll get disproportionate impact.
 I think thats why Claude Code is so instantly popular - they're focusing on the hardcore engineer who loves their environment and cares deeply about getting into the flow state.

 ## Git worktrees